 Times are changing.
 Although an infinite amount of plastic is still being produced, consumed and disposed of worldwide, more and more people are trying to reorient themselves.
 Especially when it comes to their children.

-Is that why I'm switching to stainless steel for the lunch box for the children, for example, or can't I just stick with the beloved plastic box?
+Is that why I change the lunch box for the children to stainless steel, for example, or can I just stick with the beloved plastic box?

 Plastic - simply practical

 Plastic, or colloquially plastic, is still so popular because it can be designed as desired.
 In addition, it is cheap, elastic, unbreakable, light, temperature-resistant and durable.

 Textiles, paints or packaging such as our children's lunch boxes - since the 1950s, when the mass production of plastic objects began, this material has become an integral part of our everyday lives.

 Disposable items in particular are made of plastic.
 In other words, those things that are used just once and then end up in the garbage.

 What are plastics?

 Plastics are based on natural materials such as petroleum, coal or cellulose.
 But plastic can still contain pollutants.
 These are mainly plasticizers, microplastic particles and the hormonally active BPA (bisphenol A).
 These substances can transfer to the contents of your lunch box and thus also into your body.